-Action Saro-Wiwa will be producing groundbreaking new work: immersive theatre, art commissions, young people’s creativity and problem-solving, and this will strategically interweave with press exclusives, explosive research, and imaginative activism to build pressure on Shell, both here and in coordination with our allies elsewhere in the world including the Niger Delta.
+In 2015, Action Saro-Wiwa produced groundbreaking new work: art commissions, young people’s creativity and problem-solving, and this strategically interwove with press exclusives, research, and imaginative activism to build pressure on Shell, both here and in coordination with our allies elsewhere in the world including the Niger Delta.

-The centrepiece of this is the call, from our colleagues in Ogoniland, for the Battle Bus to go home.
-This electrifying act – the symbolic return of Ken’s accusation 20 years after his murder – will generate the impetus for an international pressure on Shell on an unprecedented scale
+The centrepiece of this was the call, from our colleagues in Ogoniland, for the Battle Bus to go home.
+This act – the symbolic return of Ken’s accusation 20 years after his murder – generated the impetus for an international pressure on Shell on an unprecedented scale.

 What you can do